DeathVenom54/affiliate-magnet-docs/src/pages/privacy-policy.md

 ## What information is stored?

-- Your settings, such as header, whitelist and replace modes, affiliate IDs/tags and server IDs are stored in our database.
+- Your settings, which include header, whitelist and replace modes, affiliate IDs/tags and server IDs are stored in our database.
 - Above settings are stored even after the bot is removed from the server.
 - If you send a message via direct support, your user ID is sent to the moderators but not stored in the database.